foxh79/foxh79/README.md

-👋 Hi there, I'm Boniface Mwau!
+👋 Hi there, I'm Boniface Mwau, a Kenyan!

 👀 I'm interested in exploring the intersection of technology and creativity.